 |Web enhanced||0 - 25%|

 Higher education institutions must be authorized to offer distance education programs and/or courses in states other than their own.
-Below is a list of states where Cabarrus College of Health Sciences is either authorized and/or qualifies for an exemption: Arizona, California, Colorado, Florida, Hawaii, Illinois, Michigan, Missouri, New Jersey, Oklahoma, Pennsylvania, South Carolina, Texas, Virginia and West Virginia.
+Admission to a program or course is dependent on Cabarrus College’s ability to secure authorization from the applicant’s state of residence, if authorization is required.
+Below is a list of states where Cabarrus College of Health Sciences is either authorized and/or qualifies for an exemption: Arizona, California, Colorado, Hawaii, Illinois, New Jersey, Pennsylvania, South Carolina, Virginia and West Virginia.

 Federal regulations require institutions to provide contact information for filing a complaint with the institution's accrediting agency as well as the state agency where a prospective or current student resides.
 Cabarrus College of Health Sciences seeks to quickly resolve complaints and grievances.
 Students who are enrolled should follow the College's Appeal Procedure as outlined in the Student Handbook.
 However, if an issue is not resolved according to internal college procedures, a student has the right to file a complaint with the institution's regional accreditation agency or the state he/she resides.
 Please consult the following resources for complaint resolution by state.